-Strong Towns member Paul Fritz recently worked with a group of residents in his town of Sebastopol, CA to construct three temporary parklets, to resounding success.
+Strong Towns member Paul Fritz recently worked with a group of residents in his town of Sebastopol, California, to construct three temporary parklets, to resounding success.

-Fayetteville, AR is encouraging its residents to lead traffic calming efforts.
+Fayetteville, Arkansas, is encouraging its residents to lead traffic calming efforts.

 For Austin Taylor, however, tactical urbanism meant more than creating productive places—it meant saving lives.
 As Austin wrote on Strong Towns, following the death of 15-year old Provo resident Caleb Lane, he and his peers at BikeWalk Provo knew they could use tactical urbanism to immediately make the street safer.